Toledano’s fast and rocky ride

 “I don’t like the concept of selling real estate,” said Toledano, who lives on the Upper West Side and is expecting his first child with his wife, Devorah.
 “These are things I buy to own and to pass on to my kids — and to pass on to their kids.”

 Aside from real estate, he is working to launch a new line of shoes he designed in partnership with a Portugal-based shoemaker.
 After switching to custom suits, he said he was inspired to dabble in fashion.
 It’s not the first time he’s looked for entrepreneurial opportunities.
-Back in 2011, when he was working as a waiter, he applied for a license to open a catering company called Raphael’s Catering.
+In 2011, when he was working as a waiter, he applied for a license to open a catering company called Raphael’s Catering.
 Ultimately, however, the idea never got off the ground.

 Toledano is well aware of his uncanny, accelerated rise.